 I have never been a huge fan of mussels, but my sister is.
 So when we decided to go to Brussesls, she was overjoyed and immediately set on the task of finding the best restaurant to eat mussels; and she wasn’t disappointed.
-After scouring through pages after pages on Tripadvisor, she stumbled upon a mussels heaven and was so delighted with it that she booked a table online and insisted that we go on our first night.
+After scouring through pages after pages of Brussels food to eat on Tripadvisor, she stumbled upon a mussels heaven and was so delighted with it that she booked a table online and insisted that we go on our first night.

 Address: Place de la Patrie 26 Vaderlandsplein, Brussels, Belgium